Free Influencer Marketing Series

 Incomplete data typically stems from poor tracking processes.
 Some types of influencer content and metrics are especially prone to tracking difficulties.

 Take Stories, for instance.
-They are a favorite influencer marketing format–but they disappear in just 24 hours.
+They are a favorite influencer marketing format for conversions–but they disappear in just 24 hours.
 Do you expect your team to work on weekends and holidays to manually capture them?

 Or, unpaid collabs like product seeding, gifting and events.
 They are the poster child for “hard to track” content.
 Automation is a lifesaver when you finally find a tool that tracks reliably.